spicelang/spice/media/specs/compile-stages.md

 13. **IR Optimizer** <br>
     Input/Output: IR -> IR <br>
     Note: Uses the stated optimization level to call the LLVM optimizer.
-In case of -O0, the IR Optimizer is not called.
+In case of -O0, the IR Optimizer is not invoked.

 14. **Object Emitter** <br>
     Input/Output: IR -> Object file <br>
     Note: Calls LLVM to emit an object file from the generated IR.

 These stages are organized in classes, inheriting from the `CompilerPass` class.
-This class is responsible for holding general information like the current source file, or the global resource manager.
+This class is responsible for holding general information like references to the current source file, or the global resource manager.

 When the compilation of a source file is triggered, it calls the stages one after another.